 Furness created a working model of a virtual flight simulator, for the military, called the Visually Coupled Airborne Systems Simulator (VCASS).

 Jaron Lanier and Thomas Zimmerman founded VPL Research, Inc. This company is known as the first company to sell VR goggles and gloves.
 They developed a range of VR equipment, such as, the DataGlove, EyePhone HMD and the Audio Sphere.

 VPL Research developed a range of VR equipment.

 Furness developed a flight simulator between 1986-1989 known as the Super Cockpit.
 The training cockpit featured: computer-generated 3D maps, advanced infrared and radar imagery and the pilot could see and hear in real-time.
 The helmet's tracking system and sensors allowed the pilot to control the aircraft using gestures, speech and eye movements.
-Read more of Furness' articles here.
+Read more about Thomas Furness.

 British Aerospace used the HMD similarly to Furness' Super Cockpit and developed the Virtual Cockpit which also featured speech recognition.

 The company Dimension International created a software that could build 3D worlds in a PC.

 Scott Foster founded Crystal River Engineering Inc after receiving a contract from NASA to develop the audio element of the Virtual Environment Workstation Project (VIEW) - a VR training simulator for astronauts.
 Through this company real-time binaural 3D audio processing was developed.